The rooster's crowing followed the Call to Prayer,

 But their peaceful surroundings were overtaken

-gates to the reservoir dams during Hurricane Harvey.
+to the reservoir dams during Hurricane Harvey.

-As people reclaim their neighborhood
+When people reclaim their neighborhood

-and rebuild their homes, they chase the
+and rebuild their homes, they will chase

-peacocks away, forcing them to find
+the peacocks away, forcing them to survive

-Their Indian heritage and god Krishna
+Their Indian heritage and God Krishna

 could join Christ, East and West united,